Kruptein/PlanarAlly/docs/getting_started.rst

 .. warning::

-    Be careful with zooming out to far and then moving around.
+    Be careful with zooming out too far and then moving around.
     It's easy to lose the battlefield and get lost in the infinity of the void!

     Tools to find your path back to reality are in development,